-Number Clause Name Requirements GMP 12 Waste Management The organization shall establish adequate systems for segregation, collection and disposal of waste (including waste water).
+Number Clause Name Requirements GMP 12 Waste Management The organization shall establish adequate systems for segregation, collection and disposal of waste (including wastewater).
 The flow lines of waste shall be established so as not to cause cross-contamination of food.
 Locations and containers for placing waste shall be controlled to prevent attraction of pests or growth of harmful organisms/micro-organisms.
+Containers for storing waste materials (including by-products not suitable for food use) shall be clearly distinguished from other containers.
 GMP 13 Pest control The organization shall establish, implement and maintain procedures to control or remove food safety risks caused by pests (pests and vermin) on the premises and in the facilities.
 These procedures shall be implemented using the following cycle.
 1. Understanding of the pest outbreak situation and formulation of monitoring plans.
 2. Implementation of pest control and invasion prevention.
 3. Pest monitoring and dissemination of results to personnel.
 The organization shall establish procedures for eliminating pests and vermin as necessary.
-GMP 14 Acceptance of purchased items The organization shall establish, implement and maintain acceptance procedures for all externally sourced raw materials, packaging materials and services that have an effect on food safety.
+If chemicals are used, handling procedures shall be established to ensure that food is not affected.
+Pest control shall be carried out by persons with the necessary competence.
+GMP 14 Acceptance of purchased items The organization shall establish, implement, and maintain acceptance procedures for all externally sourced raw materials, packaging materials and services that influence food safety.
 In addition, in order to ensure that the safety of the final product is not compromised and that the materials are suitable for the intended use, verification of raw materials, containers and packaging materials shall be carried out.
-GMP 15 Transport The organization shall establish a system to ensure that containers and vehicles, including contracted vehicles, used for the transportation of raw materials and ingredients (including packaging materials), partially processed products, works in progress, reworks, and finished products (including packed fresh products in final packaging) are suitable for the intended use, maintained in good repair and clean.

-Numbe Clause Name Requirements GMP 16 Storage The organization shall hold or store foods (raw materials, semi-finished products, work in progress, reworked products, and final products) at designated locations, and manage them under appropriate conditions to minimize food safety risks.
-GMP 17 Stock Management The organization shall establish, implement and maintain a system to use raw materials and ingredients (including packaging materials), partially processed products, work in progress, reworks, and finished products in a designated order and within the defined expiry period, and shall store these materials under the proper conditions to avoid contamination and deterioration.
-GMP 18 Devices and Tools Devices and tools shall be suitably designed and selected for the intended uses and shall be used, maintained and stored so as to minimize food safety risks.
-GMP 19 Maintenance A system of planned maintenance covering all items of equipment which are critical to product safety shall be established.
+Number Clause Name Requirements GMP 15 Transport The organization shall establish a system to ensure that containers and transportation vehicles, including contracted vehicles, used for the transportation of raw materials and ingredients (including packaging materials), partially processed products, works in progress, recycled products, reworks, and finished products (including packed fresh products in final packaging) are suitable for the intended use, maintained in good repair and clean, protected from contamination, and transported within its intended temperature range.
+GMP 16 Storage The organization shall hold or store foods (raw materials, semi-finished products, work in progress, reworked products, and final products) at designated locations, and manage them under appropriate conditions to minimize food safety risks.
+GMP 17 Stock Management The organization shall establish, implement and maintain a system to use raw materials and ingredients (including packaging materials), partially processed products, work in progress, recycled products, reworks, and finished products in a designated order and within the defined expiry period, and shall store these materials under the proper conditions to avoid contamination and deterioration.
+Storage facilities and equipment shall be designed to allow food to be stored under appropriate storage conditions.
+GMP 18 Equipment and Tools The organization shall suitably design and select equipment and tools for the intended uses and shall use, maintain, and store so as to minimize food safety hazards.